koyhpvx/OhMyTermuxScript/README.md

 ## To do
 - [X] Integrate the ability to use [gum](https://github.com/charmbracelet/gum) into scripts
 - [X] Integrate uninstallation with a run command parameter
 - [ ] Update README.md to include script-specific execution commands
+- [ ] Upload other scripts after testing